 - In situations where two layers of insulation are required, both layers should be installed in the same manner, as detailed in the preceding sections.
-However, refer to 'Mechanical Fixings' for guidance on the number of fixings to be used in each layer. - In all cases, the layers should be horizontally offset relative to each other so that, as far as possible, the board joints in the two adjacent layers do not coincide with each other.
+However, if mechanical fixing methods are to be employed, refer to 'Mechanical Fixings' for guidance on the number of fixings to be used in each layer. - In all cases, the layers should be horizontally offset relative to each other so that, as far as possible, the board joints in the two adjacent layers do not coincide with each other.